kskrobas/npcl64/README.md

  */

 # npcl64
-The npcl is a program for nanocrystal models building and diffraction calculation.
-It has command line interface, with simple diagram plotting based on gnuplot.
-Code is based on standard c++(17 and higher) libraries hovewer was tested for the Linux only.
-Calculations are supported by parralel computing with the OpenMP library.
+The npcl is a software application designed for the creation of nanocrystal models and the computation of diffraction.
+It comes with a command line interface, with simple diagram plotting based on gnuplot.
+The code is based on standard C++ libraries (17 and higher); however, it was exclusively tested on Linux.
+Parallel computing employs the OpenMP library to facilitate computations.

-The "npcl" fullfills POSIX standard requirements, hovewer fully tested is only under the Linux like environments.
+The 'npcl' meets the POSIX standard, but it's only fully tested in Linux-like and 'cygwin' environments.

 Requirements:
 * Function Parser for C++ v4.5.2 by Juha Nieminen, Joel Yliluoma  http://warp.povusers.org/FunctionParser/